AlexCharlton/glls/README.md

     (%ifndef <value> <true> [<false>])

 ### Automatic render functions
-By using the `glls-render` module, you can have glls automatically generate a function that will render an object with your glls shader. `glls-render` exports a new `define-pipeline` that defines a set of functions used for rendering and managing the objects that will be rendered. `glls-render` should not be used with the `glls` module: It re-exports everything that you need from `glls`.
+By using the `glls-render` module, you can have glls automatically generate a function that will render an object with your glls shader. `glls-render` exports a new `define-pipeline` that defines a set of functions used for rendering and managing the objects that will be rendered. `glls-render` should not be used with the `glls` module: It reexports everything that you need from `glls`.

 Recalling `define-pipeline`: